adamchen3/DrawSVG/README.md

 - As always, start early.
 There is a lot to implement in this assignment, so don't fall behind!
 - Open `.../DrawSVG/CMU462/docs/html/index.html` with a browser to see documentation of many utility classes, **especially the ones related to vectors and matrices**.
 - Be careful with memory allocation, as too many or too frequent heap allocations will severely degrade performance.
 - Be careful with types (e.g. float, double, int, uint8_t), casting, and using the right functions for each type.
+Take note of the `uint8_to_float` and `float_to_uint8` functions in `texture.cpp`, which you may find helpful for later tasks.
 - While C has many pitfalls, C++ introduces even more wonderful ways to shoot yourself in the foot.
 Later assignments will require you to use C++ classes and objects, so take the time to learn the new features C++ introduces.
 - Currently, DrawSVG does not support rendering `<circle>` svg elements (which is different from `<ellipse>`).